james-fundi/james-fundi/README.md

 ## About Me

 I do both front-end and back-end.
 My cool dev buddies call me a full-stack developer for some reason.
 I'm currently a freelancer, open for some front-end work hiring.
 So if you are hiring, you know, watch out!!
-Haha, sorry.
+Haha.
 Through this profile you will get a clear picture of what I do.
 So buckle up, let&#39;s do this!

 - 🌱 I’m currently polishing up my small project(s) skills Eg. (Next js, Tailwind(Shadcn), Sanity.Io).
 - 💞️ Also looking to collaborate and lend a hand on any project within my domain.